lugia19/Claude-WebExtension-Launcher/README.md

 This installer generates a modified version of the Claude Desktop client with extension support enabled.
 It creates a standalone installation that can coexist with the official Claude Desktop client, automatically keeping both the client and extensions up to date.

+## Known Issues

+### First Launch Network Service Crash (macOS only)
+On first launch, you'll see a crash dialog about the network service.
+This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
+Just ignore it.

 ## Installation

 ### Supported Platforms